Miguel-M-Oliveira/comp120-tinkering-graphics/README.md

 Using Python 3.7 and Pygame 1.9.6

+Be aware that the use of the console is necessary to operate this program.
+Simply choose one of the textures and it will be generated.

 All art assets have been sourced from www.opengameart.org:
 - "Dry leaves tiling texture" by Lamoot
 - "Regular Hedge" by Lamoot